-Burial requests for Sunday funerals must be made to the Cemeteries Officer before 8:00pm on Friday evening.
+Burial requests for Sunday funerals must be made before 8:00pm on Friday evening.

 Access to active cemeteries is available around the clock.
 However work hours for memorial mason or sculptor work is restricted to times granted on approved permits.
 Some historical cemeteries may be locked, but access is available on request from the Cemeteries Officer.